david-leon/Keras_CTC/README.md

   * **test_on_batch()**
   * **predict_on_batch()**

 To use another train/test/predict function besides the 'default' one, just need to specify its 'name' parameter.
-Now we can build multi-task/multi-modal networks!
+Now we can build multi-task/multi-modal networks in another way.

-[8] **Convolution2D** class is modified to support recursive convolution (use `recur=n` for n-times convolution recursion)
+[8] **Convolution2D** class is modified to support recursive convolution (use `recur=n` for n-times convolution recursion).

-[9] **Merge** class is modified to support variational length input
+[9] **Merge** class is modified to support variational length input.

 [10] **SpatialTransformer** layer is introduced, alpha version.